ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.5.0/language-basics/types.md

 import Syntax from '@theme/Syntax';

-*LIGO is strongly and statically typed.* This means that the compiler checks how your contract processes data.
-If it passes the test, your contract will not fail at run-time due to inconsistent assumptions on your data.
+*LIGO is strongly and statically typed.* This means that the compiler checks how your contract processes data, ensuring that each function's expectations are met.
+If it passes the test, your contract will not fail at run-time due to some inconsistent assumptions on your data.
 This is called *type checking*.

 LIGO types are built on top of Michelson's type system.

 ## Built-in types

-For quick reference, you can find all the built-in types [here](https://gitlab.com/ligolang/ligo/blob/dev/src/passes/operators/operators.ml#L35).
+For quick reference, you can find all the built-in types [here](https://gitlab.com/ligolang/ligo/-/blob/dev/src/passes/09-typing/08-typer-common/constant_typers_new.ml#L95).

 ## Type aliases

-*Type aliasing* consists in renaming a given type, when the context calls for a more precise name.
+*Type aliasing* consists of renaming a given type when the context calls for a more precise name.
 This increases readability and maintainability of your smart contracts.
 For example we can choose to alias a string type as an animal breed - this will allow us to